Eileen Robin, Executive Director

 Eileen has a BA in Business Management and Religious Studies from Franklin and Marshall College and a MS in School Counseling from Mercy College.
 She lives in Rye Brook, NY and has three daughters.

-Lori Baden, Senior Director
+Lori Baden, Associate Executive Director

 Lori is a native to our area having grown up in Stamford and actively involved in the Jewish Community in Fairfield County her entire life.
 She has been a communications professional for over 20 years.
 Prior to joining Temple Sholom, Lori owned a successful marketing agency working with many corporations and not for profits in the area.
 Additionally, Lori is a professional photographer and focuses on photographing children and their families.

 For many years, Lori volunteered with the Stamford JCC, sitting on their Board of Directors and leading many successful initiatives including the 1st and 2nd Annual Jewish Film Festival, photography for the Maccabbi Games and creating videos and yearbooks for the Sara Walker Nursery School.
 In 2000 she was the recipient of the Volunteer of the Year Award.
+Lori joined the staff of Temple Sholom in 2008.

 Lori resides in Stamford with her three children.